-With the onset of the COVID-19 pandemic and a hard pivot to remote work, it’s likely your HR team has their hands full onboarding or offboarding employees.
-As we know from working with high-growth startups, this process is closely tied to many IT practices.
+With the onset of the COVID-19 pandemic and a hard pivot to remove work, it’s likely your HR team has their hands full onboarding and offboarding employees.
+As we know from working with high-growth startups, this process is closely tied to your IT needs.

 Based on our decade-plus of experience working with fast companies, here are some areas to consider when onboarding remote workers in the age of COVID-19:

 The onus is on you as an employer to set out clear expectations around how employees should manage, transmit, and store data.
 A strong Confidential Data Policy will give examples of confidential data and specify limits on use and disclosure of such.

 Likewise, an Acceptable Use Policy will clearly state your company’s expectations around proper usage of company technology.
 Again, examples should be included, such as guidelines around usage of the company network, password management, copyright violations, email policy, privacy, guidelines for authorized access, and more.